-Sound Move - a 10-year regional transit system plan, which authorized tax collections to fund operations and the first set of regional transit projects was completed in 2016.
-ST2 - a 15-year program authorizing additional tax collections to fund additional bus and commuter rail service, as well as 36 miles of new Link light rail service continues to progress.
-ST3 - a 25-year program authorizing additional tax collections, and a new property tax to fund 62 new miles of light rail, bus rapid transit, expanded capacity and service on Sounder south line, ST Express bus service and improved access to stations is now underway.
+- Sound Move a 10-year regional transit system plan, which authorized tax collections to fund operations and the first set of regional transit projects was completed in 2016. - ST2 a 15-year program authorizing additional tax collections to fund additional bus and commuter rail service, as well as 36 miles of new Link light rail service, continues to progress. - ST3 a 25-year program authorizing additional tax collections and a new property tax to fund 62 new miles of light rail, bus rapid transit, expanded capacity and service on Sounder south line, ST Express bus service and improved access to stations continues to progress.